-This section of the manuscript includes the main body of the thesis or dissertation, the bibliography, the appendix or appendices (optional), and the Vita.
+This section of the manuscript includes the main body of the thesis or dissertation, the bibliography, the appendix or appendices, and the Vita.
 These pages are assigned Arabic numbers.
 The first page of this section (the first of the main body) is assigned and numbered "1."
 The remaining pages are numbered in sequence (2, 3, 4, 5, etc.).
 All pages in this section are to be counted and numbered.
-The Table on page 7 outlines this policy.
+The Table on page 6 outlines this policy.
 A short Vita will be the final page of the section and of the manuscript.

 The body of the paper must be divided into a logical scheme that is followed consistently throughout the work.
 Chapters are the major division and must be numbered consecutively.
-Each chapter must begin on a new page.
+Each chapter must begin on

+Thad Cochran Center for Rural School Leadership & Research Fall, 2012 a new page.
 An "Introduction" is the first numbered chapter.
-Within chapters, a logical system of subdivision is used (see APA manual for proper header formats).
+Within chapters, a logical system of subdivision is used (see APA manual, 5^{th} ed. for proper header formats).
 However, the scheme must be consistent throughout the entire manuscript.
 The appearance of the heading must vary for each level of subdivision unless a numbering system is used to indicate level.
 Subdivisions should not begin on a new page unless there is insufficient space on the preceding page for the complete heading and at least two lines of text.